van-8/mm-site/index.md

 permalink: /
 ---

-# 楊崗 Van YANG is a Chinese-American director, writer, and cinematographer.
+## 楊崗 Van YANG is a Chinese-American director, writer, and cinematographer.

 He is currently a filmmaker in the neuroscience lab of Dr. Lisa Feldman Barrett creating cinematic lectures.

+## Image Gallery PLACEHOLDER

 ### Likes
 innocent laughter, bright eyes that smile, *thunk* of opening a fresh coconut, cultivated intelligence, heartbeat of the drum, citations, sizzling food, beautiful voices, songs sung with soaring heart